Egil Krogh: Special Investigation Unit

 Krogh was disbarred by the Washington State Supreme Court in 1975.

-In 1977 he petitioned to be readmitted to the practice of law, based on his recognition and acceptance of his wrongdoing.
+In 1977, he petitioned to be readmitted to the practice of law, based on his recognition and acceptance of his wrongdoing.
 This petition was rejected.
-Finally, in 1980, his petition was granted and he was reinstated to the practice of law.
+Finally, in 1980, his petition was granted, and he was reinstated to the practice of law.

 Elvis Presley

 During his time in the White House, Krogh was in charge of the impromptu visit of Elvis Presley on December 21, 1970.
 Presley had arrived at the gate with a letter for President Nixon requesting a personal meeting to discuss how he could help the government fight the drug trade.
 Because of Krogh's work regarding illegal drugs, he managed the visit.
-The meeting took place and Nixon gave Presley an actual narcotics agent badge.
+The meeting took place, and Nixon gave Presley an actual narcotics agent badge.
 Krogh wrote a book about these events: The Day Elvis Met Nixon.
+Presley's visit was also the subject of the 2016 film Elvis & Nixon, in which Krogh was portrayed by Colin Hanks.